 Legal drugs are legitimately in school only when authorised by the Headmaster.
-Smoking is not permitted anywhere in the school and smoking paraphernalia should not be brought onto the school premises.
+Smoking is not permitted anywhere in or around the school and smoking paraphernalia should not be brought onto the school premises - this include electronic smoking devices.

 Alcohol to be consumed at community or parents' events will be stored securely beforehand.
 To sell alcohol, we must be licensed under the Licensing Act 2003.